Yukaru-san/ageGUI/README.md

 - Encryption armor
 - Age keys and Passwords
 - Reading Keys from a file
-- Easily Encrypt and Decrypt in a few clicks

 # Installation
 If you want to compile the GUI yourself: